kkoutoup/API-extract-meetings-information/README.md

 - Week's meetings
 - Meetings within a date range
 Gathered data are exported in csv and json format.
+There's an [alternative version](https://github.com/kkoutoup/Tkinter-extract-meetings-information) of this script that uses a tkinter gui.

 ## Category
 API/data collection